-A crisis is a situation or event that causes (or has the potential to cause) keen public or media concern.
+A crisis is a situation or event that causes (or has the potential to cause) keen public or media concern and a need to provide prompt, accurate information.
 The potential crisis lists are endless but see below for a list of potential incidents.
 If you know of a situation or event that could be of concern to the public or media, please contact the head of the Management Team immediately.
 The District has appointed District General Manager to decide whether the crisis management communication plan needs to be implemented or whether the situation needs to be monitored and handled carefully.
 If the head of the DMPMPD Management Team is not available, a potential or immediate crisis should be reported to any management team member.

 - Drowning or other serious aquatic related emergency

 - Missing Person

 - Allegations of abuse

 - Criminal act that has occurred on District Property

 - Natural disaster

 - Medical quarantine

-Airline accident
+- Airline accident